RC airplane disorientation.

 - Flying your plane directly over your head, from front to back.

-This last one is really nasty, and I have seen an rc airplane crash in to a car (putting a hole in the front wing of the car) because the pilot became so disorientated when he flew directly over his head.
+This last one is really nasty, and I have seen an rc airplane crash in to a car (putting a hole in the front fender of the car) because the pilot became so disorientated when he flew directly over his head.
 Luckily nobody was injured.

 It happens in this situation because as the plane flies over you, you must look directly upwards and turn your head at the same time.
 All visual reference to the ground and surrounding objects is lost momentarily, and the resulting disorientation is almost inevitable.